MiladMF17/php-exercises-98121031/README.md

-"php-exercises-98121031"
+"php-exercises-98121031"<br>"I made this repository for web programming exercises and also final project"

-"I made this repository for web programming exercises and also final project"
+---

-**"Please note that every single exercise (every code) that has been pushed here contains several segments of each exercise that has been worked on during the class sessions and has been completed over time.
-(I pushed the code entirety here!)"**
+**"Please note that every exercise (every code) that has been pushed here contains several segments of each exercise that has been worked on during the class sessions and has been completed over time."**